 After freshening up, we were hungry and ready for some sustenance!
 We wanted something light before dinner so we went to La Prosciutteria.
-It’s a small place and seating is limited but we managed to grab a table and ordered a spread of cheeses, meats and bread.
+It’s a small place and seating is limited but we managed to grab a table and ordered a spread of cheeses, meats, and bread.
 We also got some crisp chardonnay that was perfect with our snack!

 After eating we went exploring.
-We saw the Duomo, the Pensione Pendini, a tower, the archetecture is beautiful!
+We saw the Duomo, the Pensione Pendini, a tower, the architecture is beautiful!
 We then started climbing a big/hill mountain thing to get to a church to get a better view of Firenze.
 We took a break about halfway up at a park and it was here I discovered the park nap.
 Apparently, people nap at the parks and gardens in Florence!
 We found a comfy spot on this hill, the Folon e il Giardino delle Rose, in the shade and I used my purse as a pillow and nodded off.
 It was so nice!

 We did a lot of walking and worked up quite the appetite!
 We had dinner, I had beef stew and pasta.
 I can say through this entire trip I never had a bad meal!

 All of the museums are closed on Monday so Sunday was our day to hit up the museums.
-If I can say there is one thing you have to get in Florence, it’s buy a Firenze card.
-This card let’s you skip all the lines and get into the museums before anyone else.
+If I can say there is one thing you have to get in Florence, it’s buying a Firenze card.
+This card lets you skip all the lines and get into the museums before anyone else.
 This card also gets you free bus fare and has a wifi password to hop on to the Firenze wifi network.

-We went to the Biboli Gardens, fellow blogger babe Hunter Premo, recommended we go there and it was incredible!
-I could have easily spent hours and hours walking the museum and beautiful gardens.
+We went to the Biboli Gardens, and fellow blogger babe Hunter Premo, recommended we go there and it was incredible!
+I could have easily spent hours and hours walking through the museum and beautiful gardens.
 Once you got to the top, it had the most amazing view.
 I could have easily sat there all day.

 Next up was the Uffizi Museum.
 There we saw Michelangelo’s painting Buonarroti and a painting by Leonardo Da Vinci among many others!

 From there we made a beeline to the Accademia Gallery to see the Statue of David by Michelangelo.
-After being in museum’s all day we went to Gustapizza and had the best pizza I have ever had in my life!
-Seriously, life changing pizza.
+After being in museums all day we went to Gustapizza and had the best pizza I have ever had in my life!
+Seriously, life-changing pizza.

 Since a lot of the museums are closed on Monday we saw a few things we hadn’t gotten to see previously.
 We started the day with the Santa Maria Novella.

-We finally had enough time to see the Duomo in Firenze, but didn’t know that you have to schedule times to go to the bell tower, library and Duomo.
+We finally had enough time to see the Duomo in Firenze but didn’t know that you have to schedule times to go to the bell tower, library and Duomo.
 Make sure you get tickets a day or two before to get your spot!

 After visiting the Duomo, we saw the coolest record store across the street called Move On.
-It was a bar on the bottom and record store on the second level.
-We spent a good deal of time in there looking through vinyl and finding some great album’s!
+It was a bar on the bottom and a record store on the second level.
+We spent a good deal of time in there looking through vinyl and finding some great albums!
 We ended up getting the Blue Album by Weezer and Dark Side of the Moon by Pink Floyd.

 Then we had lunch at the All’antico Vinaio.
 We had the best sandwiches!
 I’m seriously drooling right now, thinking about all the good food!

-Next we climbed the Palazzo Vecchio and took in the view.
+Next, we climbed the Palazzo Vecchio and took in the view.
 It was quite a climb up there, and they only let 15 people up at a time!